Electronic Logbook for Truckers: What It Actually Records, and What Most Explanations Leave Out

 Truck driver using an electronic logbook app showing duty status, HOS counters and inspection mode on a mobile device in the cab.

-What an Electronic Logbook Records — and Why Precision Matters
+What an Electronic Logbook Actually Records, and Why the Precision Requirement Exists

 An electronic logbook for truckers records duty status, driving time, engine hours, vehicle movement, and location at each status change.
 These entries are not typed in manually the way paper logs were.
-The hardware device connected to the vehicle's engine control module captures movement and ignition data and pushes it to the logbook automatically.
-The driver confirms or adjusts the duty status through the app, and the timestamp and location are attached to that record.
+The hardware device connected to the vehicle's engine control module captures movement and ignition data automatically and pushes it to the logbook.
+The driver confirms or adjusts the duty status through the app, and the timestamp and location attach to that record without the driver being able to alter the underlying movement data itself.

-The precision requirement exists because federal regulations under 49 CFR Part 395 specify exactly what data must be captured, in what format, and for how long it must be retained.
-Logs must cover a 24-hour period, be available for the current day plus the prior seven days, and be presented in a standardized format during inspections.
-A logbook that records the right data but in an unclear or incomplete format creates compliance exposure even when the driver's hours are within legal limits.
+The precision requirement exists because federal regulation specifies exactly what data must be captured, in what format, and for how long it must be retained.
+Logs must cover a 24-hour period, remain available for the current day plus the prior seven, and be presented in a standardized format during inspections.
+A logbook that captures the right data but in an incomplete or inconsistent format creates compliance exposure even when the driver's actual hours were within legal limits the entire time.
+This is where a specific, named violation category comes in that most explanations of electronic logbooks never mention: form and manner violations, the administrative and formatting errors in a log, distinct from an actual hours-of-service limit violation.
+A driver can be fully within their legal hours and still generate a citable finding if the record itself is incomplete, missing a required annotation, or improperly formatted.
+Precision is not a nice-to-have here.
+It is a separate compliance category with its own exposure.

 What Drivers See in the Logbook App